The Graduate Program

 In addition to the coursework, students must have at least one Asian American Studies core faculty member on their qualifying examination.
 With the approval of the Asian American Studies Department Chair and Director of Graduate Study, affiliated faculty members can sit in place of the core faculty.

 Eligible courses include ASIANAM 200C, ASIANAM 200D, ASIANAM 201 or ASIANAM 250; graduate seminar courses taught by Asian American Studies core or affiliate faculty; or directed reading courses with an Asian American Studies core or affiliate faculty.

 Applicants to the emphasis must be a current UCI graduate student.

 To apply to the Asian American Studies Graduate Emphasis, please click here to complete the Application Form.

-For students who have completed the coursework for the emphasis, please click here to complete the Emphasis Checklist Form.
+For students who have completed the coursework for the emphasis, as well as successfully advanced to candidacy for their degree, please click here to complete the Emphasis Checklist Form.

-Additional questions can be sent to Dr. Julia Lee, Director of Graduate Studies, or Arielle Hinojosa-Garcia, Assistant Director of Humanities Graduate Study.
+Additional questions can be sent to Dr. Dorothy Fujita-Rony, Director of Graduate Studies, or Arielle Hinojosa-Garcia, Assistant Director of Humanities Graduate Study.